dthomas601/fuzzing_tutorial/2_Fuzzing_Tools/libFuzzer/README.md

 * -g - Provides source-level debugging information
 * -O1 - Sets compiler optimizations for the produced executable
 * -fsanitize=fuzzer,address - This option specifies that libFuzzer and the AddressSanitizer are used.
+(AddressSanitizer is a memory error detector: https://clang.llvm.org/docs/AddressSanitizer.html)
 * -o driver - This sets the name of the produced executable.

 Running the executable can then be done to determine if there are any vulnerabilities that libFuzzer was able to find: